 Why are we asking the state for HSMFA instead of the federal government?

 The federal government stepped up during the pandemic to ensure free school meals for all children across the country.
 However, this ended in June 2022, and there is no permanent policy in place.
-Advocates continue to push for nationwide Healthy School Meals for All, and a recently introduced federal bill could allow New York to provide free meals to all students at little to no cost to the state through a statewide CEP option.
-However, these proposed changes have not been passed, and are far from guaranteed.
+Advocates continue to push for nationwide Healthy School Meals for All.

 This type of state policy is not unprecedented.
-California, Colorado, and Maine have established permanent statewide HSMFA policies.
+As of 2024, eight states have established permanent statewide HSMFA policies.

 What is the policy process for getting this done in New York?

-We are advocating for New York to include HSMFA in the FY2024 state budget, to be negotiated and unveiled in early 2023.
-As a first step in this process, we are urging Governor Hochul to include this policy in her Executive Budget, released in January.
-Then, the Assembly and Senate should include the policy in their respective one-house budgets, and keep it intact through negotiations on the final budget, due by April 1, 2023.
-If HSMFA ls is established and funded in the FY2024 state budget, schools could begin providing free meals for all as soon as the 2023-24 school year.
+We are advocating for New York to include a permanent HSMFA NY Kids program in the FY2025 state budget.
+The Assembly and Senate included full funding for the policy in their respective one-house budgets.
+Now we urge Governor Hochul and legislative leaders to keep full funding intact through negotiations on the final budget, due by April 1, 2024.
+If HSMFA ls is established and funded in the FY2025 state budget, schools could begin providing free meals for all as soon as the 2024-25 school year.

 What other states have adopted free school meals for all?

-New York has been a leader in expanding free school meals and should continue to lead by enacting this statewide policy.
+New York has been a leader in expanding free school meals and should continue to lead by enacting a permanent HSMFA NY Kids statewide policy.

-How can I show my support for HSMFA?
+How can I show my support for HSMFA NY Kids?

 Share your story about how free school meals for all OR not having access to free school meals has impacted your family or community.
 Your stories and input are compelling to help lawmakers understand the importance of this policy.